Quantum chaos measures for Floquet dynamics: Introduction

 Classically, the integrated Hamilton's equations of motion of this system (with $ V(\theta)=K\cos\theta$ ) give the well-known Chirikov map: \be \theta_{j}=\theta_{j-1}+(T/M) P_{j-1} \,\,\,\,,\,\,\,\,\,P_{j}=P_{j-1}+K \sin\theta_j \\ \ee where $\theta_j,\,\, P_j$ denote the value of the observable right after the $j$th kick at $t=jT$.
 As the kicking strength, determined by the parameter $K$, is increased the system transitions from regular to chaotic behaviour.
 See \cite{revCh} for an overview of the QKR.

-Quantum mechanically, this model exhibits dynamical localisation - a one-dimensional variant of Anderson localisation - where the classical energy diffusion, as measured by $\ev{P^2}$, is suppressed after a certain time due to quantum interference effects \cite{CCIF} and the dynamics is quasi-periodic and bounded.
+As is well known, in the quantum case this model exhibits dynamical localisation - a one-dimensional variant of Anderson localisation - where the classical energy diffusion, as measured by $\ev{P^2}$, is suppressed after a certain time due to quantum interference effects \cite{CCIF}.
 This is seen to be a characteristic feature of quantized systems whose classical limit is chaotic - a quantum mechanical \enquote{softening} of classical chaotic effects.

 There are multifarious quantitative measures used for detecting chaotic behaviour when studying the quantized dynamics of classically non-integrable systems.
-As is well known, the state overlap given by the inner product $\braket{\psi(0)}{\psi(t)}$ can not be used since the linear unitary evolution of quantum states is norm-preserving and therefore shows no sensitive dependence on initial conditions\footnote{Other measures of state distinguishability in Hilbert space could still be used - see \cite{YC} for a definition using relative state complexity.}.
+As is well known, the state overlap given by the inner product $\braket{\psi(0)}{\psi(t)}$ can not be used since the linear unitary evolution of quantum states is norm-preserving and therefore shows no sensitive dependence on initial conditions\footnote{Other measures of state distinguishability in Hilbert space could still be used - for example the relative state complexity \cite{YC} .}.
 An alternative is to detect sensitivity of the hamiltonian to small perturbations \cite{Peres}.
 This leads to the fidelity/Loschmidt echo studied in section \ref{chaos}.
 Also of much utility is the thermal out of time order correlator (OTOC) or chaos correlator first considered by \cite{Larkin} and more recently studied, from the perspective of holography and quantum information scrambling in black holes, as a chaos diagnostic \cite{ MSS}.

 We will derive analytical expressions for several quantum chaos measures in terms of the eigensystem of the Floquet operator.
 These are known to show characteristically different behaviour in the regular and chaotic regime - for example, the Loschmidt echo and the thermal OTOC typically have an exponential form up until the Ehrenfest time in the presence of chaos.
 One reason the chaos measures are useful is that one can study, numerically or analytically, the transition from regular to chaotic behaviour in the quantum domain.